adam-rumpf/trilevel-mcnfli-trials/README.md

 ## NETGEN Files

 `netgen_edit.py` is a collection of Python functions for generating and editing random test instances.
-The implementation of NETGEN is taken from the main [MCNFLI trial program](https://github.com/adam-rumpf/mcnfli-trials).
-Specifically, the structure of a problem `.min` file is as follows:
+The implementation of NETGEN is taken from the main [MCNFLI trial program](https://github.com/adam-rumpf/mcnfli-trials), and the included scripts require the presence of a `netgen.exe` file in their local folder.

+The structure of a problem `.min` file is as follows:

 * Comment lines begin with `c` and are ignored by the solver.
 * The objective line begins with a `p` and contains the following information in order: